Posted in

 The video games industry in Iceland has grown exponentially over the years.
 Not only are several games set in Iceland, but many are developed and created here as well.
 Top-tier conventions are also held in the Land of Fire and Ice, and we got all the details just for you!

-When Iceland hosted the 2021 League of Legends World Championship, many gamers’ eyes quickly turned towards the island nation.
+When Iceland hosted the 2021 League of Legends World Championship, many gamers’ eyes quickly turned toward the island nation.
 However, The Land of Fire and Ice has had a massive gaming culture long before 2021.

 Nowadays, some big games are in development by Icelandic companies and events are in the works to be hosted here.
-One thing’s for certain-there’s much more to come.
+One thing’s for certain - there’s much more to come.

 A large percentage of Icelanders play video games regularly, according to a Gallup poll.
 Therefore, it makes sense that there are so many game developers in the country.
 Of course, they also have the Icelandic landscape and fascinating Nordic history to inspire them.